cgtyagi/cgtyagi/README.md

 - 👋 Hi, I’m @cgtyagi
-- 👀 I’m either coding in Python or in (*sigh) Matlab
+- 👀 I’m either coding in Python or in Matlab
-- 🌱 I use github repos to store my experiments
+- 🌱 I use github repos to store experiments
-- 💞️ I love open science and will probably clone your repo
 - 📫 How to reach me: ctyagi@stanford.edu

 <!---